Jennifer Hochschild: Education

 Hochschild received her undergraduate degree from Oberlin College, and was inducted into Phi Beta Kappa.

 Career

 Hochschild was the 2015–2016 President of the American Political Science Association.

-In 2019, Hochschild was on the ad hoc committee involved in denying tenure to Lorgia García Peña, an Afro-Latina professor in the Department of Romance Languages and Literatures, saying Peña's work was "not research, but activism."
+In 2019, Hochschild was on the ad hoc committee involved in denying tenure to Lorgia García Peña, an Afro-Latina professor in the Department of Romance Languages and Literatures.
+According to a New Yorker article, Hochschild had characterized Peña's work as "not research, but activism."

-In February 2022, Hochschild was one of 38 Harvard faculty to sign a letter to The Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
-The letter defended Comaroff as "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
-After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Hochschild was one of several signatories to say that she wished to retract her signature.
+In February 2022, Hochschild was one of 38 Harvard faculty to sign a letter to The Harvard Crimson defending professor John Comaroff after he was placed on unpaid leave for violating the university's sexual and professional conduct policies.
+After Harvard graduate students filed a lawsuit with detailed allegations of Comaroff's sexual harassment, Hochschild and other professors said they wished to retract their signatures.

+In January 2024, Hochschild wrote on Twitter that students at Harvard Extension School were "great" but "not what we typically normally think of as Harvard graduate students."
+Hochschild, who taught courses at HES, suggested that HES graduate Christopher Rufo, a critic of former Harvard president Claudine Gay, had misrepresented his Harvard credentials by not mentioning his HES affiliation.
+The Harvard Extension Student Association said that it was "deeply concerned and disappointed" by Hochschild's remarks.
+Hochschild apologized for her comments, clarifying that "students should proudly state their HES degree".